rivera-bl/terraform-modules/terraform-aws-ec2-basic/README.md

 A basic EC2 instance with sane defaults for when you need to test something asap, not meant to be used in production.
 Sane defaults because if no subnet_id and vpc_id is specified, it will launch the instance in the subnets of the default VPC.

+8080 port is open for testing of web services

 ## Getting Started

 ### Requirements